sushma110396/kueue-node-capacity-admission/docs/benchmark.md

 ### Observation

 The enhanced admission pipeline identified infeasible workloads before reserving the ClusterQueue quota.
-As a result, quota remained available for runnable workloads, all runnable workloads were admitted, and unnecessary Pod creation was avoided.
+As a result, ClusterQueue quota remained available for runnable workloads, all runnable workloads were admitted, and Pods were created only for workloads that could fit on the available node.

 ## Comparison (30 Infeasible / 30 Runnable)